Customer experience (CX) is what happens between you and your customers.

 - Customer Effort Score

-- – while less commonly used this measure, asking ‘how easy did you find your interaction’, is a good predictor of churn.
+- – while less commonly used this measure, asking ‘how easy was it to buy from us’, is a good predictor of churn.
+Change ‘buy’ to the action your customer takes.

-- – many metrics give an indication of your customer experience, some directly e.g. complaints, returns, reviews and some indirectly e.g. growth, cost of sales.
-If you can align your CX and business metrics you can build a business case for change.
+- – you can easily understand the impact of your customer experience, e.g. complaints, returns, reviews.
+If you align your CX and performance measures, you can build a business case for change.

 Customer satisfaction vs customer experience (CX)

-Customer satisfaction reflects how well you meet the needs of your customer in their eyes.
+Customer satisfaction reflects how well your customers feel you meet their needs.

 User experience vs customer experience (CX)

-User experience (UX) is vital to an overall customer experience, if any part of that experience takes place using technology.
-Whether it is finding a ride through an app or setting an oven timer, UX has the potential to make or break your CX.
+If any part of your customer experience uses technology, user experience (UX) is vital.
+While not the only factor, UX has the potential to make or break your CX.
 Unfortunately, UX is sometimes used to drive customers through a sales funnel and is more about sales goals than satisfaction.

 Customer service vs customer experience (CX)

 Customer service is how we manage something less than perfect in the customer experience.
-It could be answering a question your website doesn’t cover, or addressing an issue with your product or service.
-Organisations intent on delivering a compelling customer experience invite you to ask for support.
-They do this because most customers say nothing and move on when dissatisfied.
+You may answer a question your website doesn’t cover, or resolve an issue with your product or service.
+Organisations intent on delivering a compelling customer experience invite customers to ask for support.
+They do this because most dissatisfied customers say nothing and move on.

 Customer success vs customer experience (CX)

 Customer success often sits with sales, preventing churn and maximising revenue.
-To be honest, done well customer success and customer experience are very similar.
+Done well customer success and customer experience are very similar.

 Digital experience vs customer experience (CX)

 Consumers and a growing number of B2B buyers want to choose how to interact with you.
 So, if you don’t have a phone line, email address and chat facility you could lose customers.
-Digital experience is about the devices and apps you use to serve your customers and it goes a step further when we think about omni-channel – a customer using several digital tools for the same conversation and expecting a seamless experience.
+Digital experience thinks about the devices and apps you use to serve your customers.
+When a customer uses several digital tools for the same conversation, they expect a seamless experience.
+This is called omni-channel.

 Voice of the Customer (VOC) vs customer experience (CX)